Anti-austerity protests in Greece as bank shutdown bites

 On Monday, cash machines remained closed until midday, and then opened for withdrawals of no more than 60 euros a day.

-"I've got five euros in my pocket; I thought I would try my luck here for some money.
-The queues in my neighbourhood were too long yesterday," said plumber Yannis Kalaizakis, 58, outside an empty cash machine in central Athens on Monday.
+"I've got five euros in my pocket, I thought I would try my luck here for some money.
+The queues in my neighborhood were too long yesterday," said plumber Yannis Kalaizakis, 58, outside an empty cash machine in central Athens on Monday.

 "I don't know what else to say.
 It's a mess."